vyasanand/Kubernetes-Deployments-and-Add-ons/docs/03-Kubespray.md

 -rw-rw-r--.
 1 kubeadmin kubeadmin 994 Sep 17 07:26 inventory.ini
 ```

-We need to build a ```hosts``` file for the ansible playbook.
-For this we would required public IPs of the machines.
-Run the below command on the terminal window.
+We need to build a ```hosts``` file for our ansible playbook.
+Below commands will create the file and make required changes.

 ```shell
 {